Continual Learning for Blind Image Quality Assessment: Experiments

-We take a closer look at the performance variations along the task sequence, and summarize the SRCC results continually in Table~\ref{tab:srcc_results}.
+We take a closer look at the performance variations along the task sequence and summarize the SRCC results continually in Table~\ref{tab:srcc_results}.
 Note that all methods begin training on LIVE~\cite{sheikh2006statistical}, and their SRCC results are the same before continually learning on any new task.
 There are several useful findings.
 First, we observe that subpopulation shift between different tasks significantly oscillates the results of SL.
 This is not surprising because it is often challenging for BIQA models trained on datasets of synthetic distortions to perform well on datasets of realistic distortions (and vice versa)~\cite{zeng2018blind,zhang2020blind}.
-Second, compared with SL, SH-CL generally improves on old tasks with similar performance on new tasks.
-Therefore, SH-CL achieves a better plasticity-stability trade-off.
-Third, both MH-CL and LwF add a prediction head for each new task, which enable learning new quality mapping functions without affecting old ones.
-However, the new head does not handle old tasks well, which necessitates an effective mechanism to make full use of all learned heads.
-Fourth, built upon LwF, our method employs adaptive weighting to pool quality estimates, leading to better performance especially on previous tasks.
+Second, compared with SL, SH-CL generally improves on old tasks with similar performance on new tasks, achieving a better plasticity-stability trade-off.
+Third, MH-CL and other regularization methods add a prediction head for each new task, which does not handle old tasks well, necessitating an effective mechanism to make full use of all learned heads.
+Fourth, regularization methods employing the KG module lead to better performance, especially on previous tasks.
+Compared with other regularization methods, LwF-KG delivers more stable performance.
+Last, all methods are upper bounded by JL as expected.

-Table~\ref{tab:upper-bound} shows the SRCC results of our method against three ``upper bounds'', which leverage some form of information not allowed by the desiderata in Section \ref{subsec:desiderata}.
-As expected, JL provides an effective solution to subpopulation shift in BIQA.
-Despite being unscalable, it serves as the upper bound of all continual learning methods.
-With access to the task oracle, LwF-O achieves the closest performance to JL.
-Interestingly, the proposed method is able to deliver better performance on many of the old tasks with strict adherence to Desideratum \rom{4}.
-This may be because the proposed adaptive weighting mechanism effectively implements a BIQA ensemble, which appears to be more resistant to catastrophic forgetting.